Afcon 2019: Musa and Ighalo should have started against Burundi - Joseph Yobo | Goal.com

-Afcon 2019: Musa and Ighalo should have started against Burundi - Joseph Yobo
+Afcon 2019: Musa and Ighalo should have started against Burundi - Yobo

 Former Nigeria captain Joseph Yobo believes Ahmed Musa and Odion Ighalo should have been included in the starting XI against Burundi on Saturday.